LucianoCirino/MHWI-LedgeLBG/README.md

 <br>

-## Recoil, Shot Types, and their Ledge Bounce Behaviors
+## Recoil, Shot Types, and Ledge Bounce Behaviors
 Depending on your **recoil level** and **shot type**, the timing for how to can begin, maintain, and terminate the Ledge Light Bowgun exploit will differ.
 The below table displays these relationships.

 | Bounce Speed |     Recoil     |  Shot Type  | Shot Cycle  | Start-Up Delay | Reload Delay | Notes |